GLEAM® Instruction in the Classroom

 When educators engage in the sorts of reflection and planning activities described in the previous blog, we hypothesize that students will:

-• Feel that their cultural funds of knowledge and identities, along with their linguistic and academic identities, are affirmed in the course of instruction.
+• Feel that their funds of knowledge and identities, including their linguistic and academic identities, are affirmed during instruction.

 • Engage in learning experiences that emphasize higher-order thinking, are rooted in grade-level work, and offer just-in-time supports as needed.

-• Display confidence and pride in who they are — critiquing content, challenging inequity, and pairing their learning with their lived experiences to claim their rightful space in the world.
+• Display confidence and pride in who they are, critiquing content and pairing their learning with their lived experiences to claim their rightful place in the world.

 Let’s explore these indicators of GLEAM a bit more.